kshitijdwivedi28/DRDO_INTERNSHIP/README.md

-This Project is maintained and developed for Internal Website during Internship at DRDO
+This Project is maintained and developed for Internal Website during Internship at DRDO.